-A Georgia Will is a necessity for all citizens of the state of Georgia.
+The Last will and testament is a necessity for all citizens of the state of Georgia.
 This document ensures that when a Georgian passes away, their estate will be handled according to their wishes.
-It also makes a difficult time easier for the loved ones who remain, because having a Georgia Will means they may be able to avoid a long probate court process and other worries.
+It also makes a difficult time easier for the loved ones who remain, because having the last will and testament means they may be able to avoid a long probate process and other worries.

-A last will and testament in Georgia is not lawfully needed, it is merely recommended.
+A last will and testament under Georgia law are not needed.
+It is merely recommended, especially when you see a legal disability arising.
 Without one, you have no binding evidence of your final wishes, which suggests that state laws of intestacy will figure out how your possessions are dispersed.

 Understanding Wills in Georgia

-The intestacy law of wills in Georgia, which is the law that enters into play if you die without a will, disperses residential or commercial property to your partner and kids.
+The intestacy law of wills in Georgia, which is the law that enters into play if you die without a valid will, disperses residential or commercial property to your partner and kids.
 If you have neither partner nor kids, your moms and dads will likely get your residential or commercial property.

-The procedure of composing a lawfully binding Georgia will is an intricate one.
+The procedure of composing a lawfully binding will is an intricate one.
 As wills and probate are both specialized fields, it would be appropriate to consult a lawyer for each.

 Navigating a Living Will Georgia

-Those individuals considering having a living will Georgia and/or a power of attorney for health care should discuss their options with a local lawyer.
+Those individuals considering having a Georgia living will and/or a power of attorney for medical care should discuss their options with a local lawyer.
+The person writing your will should know your preferences and choices and must have experience creating Georgia wills.
 A living will is also known as a directive to physicians or an advance directive.

-The living will might say that they do or do not wish to receive palliative care, or that they do or do not want to be resuscitated.
+The living will say that they do or do not wish to receive palliative care or that they do or do not want to be resuscitated.

 Georgia Living Will